What the Trump administration has said about disputed foreign elections

 Mixed record

 When U.S. officials are trying to promote democratic norms, they can often be undermined by messages coming from the president himself.
-When Putin won reelection in 2018, Trump congratulated the Russian president in a phone call — though his briefing notes said “DO NOT CONGRATULATE,” as The Washington Post reported.
+When Putin won reelection in 2018, Trump congratulated the Russian president in a phone call — though his briefing notes said “DO NOT CONGRATULATE,” as The Post reported.

 Sanders, the former press secretary, justified the comment by saying that the United States could not condemn another country’s system.
 “What we do know is that Putin has been elected in their country, and that’s not something that we can dictate to them how they operate,” she said.